openstack-archive/stx-docs/doc/source/developer_guide/latest/index.rst

 ===========================

-This section contains the steps for building a StarlingX ISO from the stx.2019.05 branch.
+This section contains the steps for building a StarlingX ISO from the "latest" StarlingX software (i.e. the "under development" branch).

-If a developer guide is needed for a previous release, review the :doc:`developer guides for all previous releases </developer_guide/index>`.
+If this is not the software you want to use, see the :doc:`available developer guides </developer_guide/index>` for StarlingX.

 ------------
 Requirements